mikesplore/portfolio/EMAIL_SETUP.md

 - 2 email templates
 - 1 email service

-If you need more, consider upgrading to a paid plan.
+If you need more, consider upgrading to a